Acrofil/PygameGameProject/README.md

  - If you shoot another ghost the coin respawns at the new location.
 Sometimes would be necessary to do so.
  - There is some kind of escape mechanism with the doors, with little delay between usage.
  - Goal is to reach level 5 without spending all your lives/hits.
- - Bonus coin spawns at the start of the game
+ - Bonus coin spawns at the start of the game at random location - Left or Right corner of the screen